 Instructions

-- Heat 2 tablespoon oil in a large pot over medium-high heat.
+- Heat 2 tablespoons oil in a large pot over medium-high heat.
 Add the chopped onions and celery and saute until the vegetables are softened, about 7-8 minutes.
 Add minced garlic and red chili flakes and saute for 1 minute.
-Add tomato paste, stirring to combine and cook for 1 minute or until the tomato paste is caramelized.
+Add tomato paste, stirring to combine, and cook for 1 minute or until the tomato paste is caramelized.

 - Add canned tomatoes, white wine, fish stock, olives, capers, bay leaf, and thyme to the soup.
 Season with salt and pepper and bring to a boil.
 Reduce heat to low and simmer for 30 minutes, stirring occasionally.